How to set up a limited company as a contractor

 3. Memorandum of Association

-This contains a statement by each subscriber confirming their intention to form (and become a member) of the company in question.
 When you incorporate online, the Memorandum is automatically created using the information you submit about the company’s initial shareholders.

 Read more in our guide to the Articles and Memorandum of Association.

-Different ways to incorporate your company
+Different ways to set up your company

 An intermediary is likely to charge more (for obvious reasons), or they will offer you a company for a very competitive price, and make their money from add-ons, such as bank account services.